tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure available for the server, it SHOULD send a GREASE
 {{I-D.ietf-tls-grease}} "encrypted_server_name" extension as follows:

-- Select a supported cipher suite, named group, and padded_length value.
-The padded_length value SHOULD be 260 or a multiple of 16 less than
+- Select a supported cipher suite and named group.
+Set the "suite" field to the selected cipher suite.
+These selections
-  260. Set the "suite" field  to the selected cipher suite.
-These selections SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.
+  SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.